gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 to each other using these IPs.

-In a real world usage, you would also setup firewall rules to prevent unauthorized access from other machines, and block traffic from the outside (Internet).
+In a real world usage, you would also setup firewall rules to prevent unauthorized access from other machines and block traffic from the outside (Internet).

 We will use the same `3` nodes with **Redis** + **Sentinel** topology